elmatica/Open-Trade-Transfer-Package/README.md

 ## Possible elements in the "information" group

 ### company
-The company that wants who owns the information in the file
+The company who owns the information in the file

 ### person
 The person responsible for the information in the file